Climate neutral agriculture in Denmark

 Model: Balmorel

-Energy Modelling Lab was asked by DTU to help organizing and run the course Introduction to Balmorel.
+Energy Modelling Lab was asked by DTU to conduct training for international energy modellers, resulting in the course Introduction to Balmorel.

 – How to do system energy modelling